| Home | History | Contact Us | Church | Wildlife | Landscape | Towne Family | Corpus Christi College & Bishop Richard Fox | The Village

 REFORMATION

 At the creation of the protestant Church of England much of the decoration that was inside the church disappeared.
-Traces of medieval red stain decoration can be seen on the chancel arch.
 The plastered walls may also have been decorated, and this decoration was covered or removed.
 Beautiful medieval stained windows had to be broken up, either then or later at the Civil War.
 Fragments have been reglazed into one window.
 In 1566 the Churchwarden, Nicholas Bawne, was obliged to make a sad inventory for the Diocese, confirming what had happened to church furniture and plate:-

 First all or mass bookes and other of the Idolatrous mass weare torne and made awaie anno po Elizabeth